 Stephanie’s early expertise is based on 17 years as a senior consultant with major consulting organizations, such as Wilson Learning and Mohr Development (now Blessing White), where she built her reputation training and consulting in a wide range of Fortune 500 companies.
 She has been a business owner in the Puget Sound since 1995, having previously built a successful company providing Mediation and Collaborative Conflict Resolution services and training.
-An accomplished author and public speaker, Stephanie has written and presented extensively on topics such as Executive Development, Career and Leadership, Strategic Visioning, Political Intelligence™, and Collaborative Conflict Resolution.
+An accomplished author and public speaker, Stephanie has written and presented extensively on topics such as Executive Development, Career and Leadership, Leading Change Management, Strategic Visioning, Political Intelligence™, and Collaborative Conflict Resolution.
 She currently coaches numerous clients at the “C” and Senior Vice Presidential level within many global organizations to include: Microsoft, Amazon, Philips Healthcare, and Colliers International.

 Bethanne Knebel, SPHR

-Bethanne Knebel has achieved the highest designation as a Senior Professional in Human Resources, reflecting more than 20 years of success in leadership, coaching and training for a wide variety of industries and business environments.
+Bethanne Knebel has achieved the highest designation as a Senior Professional in Human Resources, reflecting more than 20 years of success in leadership, coaching, and training for a wide variety of industries and business environments.
 Her track record and background in executive level Human Resources management make her a skilled and knowledgeable business consultant and coach for leaders at all levels, and she is a certified Mediator.

 Bethanne specializes in high growth environments and works with you to strengthen your organization through enhanced leadership and management, enabling you to achieve increased results by aligning people and performance with your vision and strategic objectives.

 Recent career highlights include joining the Executive Team of Ivey Imaging, a digital imaging company managing through significant business and leadership transitions.
 Previously in a similar capacity, she was a member of the Executive Team responsible first for the management of rapid growth and then for the sale and subsequent transition of DaVinci Gourmet, Ltd., a privately held business in the specialty coffee field.
-Other business experience ranges from large scale manufacturing to high tech, to insurance, medical services and specialty retail.
+Other business experience ranges from large scale manufacturing to high tech, to insurance, medical services, and specialty retail.

-Gene began his career with General Electric, where he held Customer Service, Sales Development and Sales Management positions.
+Gene began his career with General Electric, where he held Customer Service, Sales Development, and Sales Management positions.
 After completing his MBA, Gene joined Wilson Learning as an Account Executive with consulting, sales and management responsibilities for Fortune 500 clients in Southern California.
 Since 1993, Gene has been an Independent Consultant facilitating workshops and webcasts in the areas of Leadership, Teams, Sales, Global and Virtual Effectiveness.

-Gene facilitates throughout the Americas, Europe, Asia and India.
-Gene’s strengths come from his being affiliated with Wilson Learning since 1990 and include strong process facilitation skills, strategic focusing and planning, grounding in core Wilson Learning models, designing customized and blended learning offerings and conducting critical pilots.
+Gene facilitates throughout the Americas, Europe, Asia, and India.
+Gene’s strengths come from his being affiliated with Wilson Learning since 1990 and include strong process facilitation skills, strategic focusing, and planning, grounding in core Wilson Learning models, designing customized and blended learning offerings and conducting critical pilots.

-Since 2001, Gene has invested significant amounts of time researching, designing and facilitating webcasts on the topic of global, high-performance virtual teams, distance management and effective virtual meetings.
-He is extremely skilled at webcast facilitation within any platform (including: LiveMeeting, Connect Pro, GoToMeeting, HP Virtual Rooms, WebEx, Centra, etc.) and is a key resource for “Train-the-Trainer” initiatives to get other facilitators and business leaders comfortable, confident and skilled at delivering meetings virtually.
+Since 2001, Gene has invested significant amounts of time researching, designing and facilitating webcasts on the topic of global, high-performance virtual teams, distance management, and effective virtual meetings.
+He is extremely skilled at webcast facilitation on any platform (including: LiveMeeting, Connect Pro, GoToMeeting, HP Virtual Rooms, WebEx, Centra, etc.) and is a key resource for “Train-the-Trainer” initiatives to get other facilitators and business leaders comfortable, confident and skilled at delivering meetings virtually.